 The Corsair HS35 stereo gaming headset hits a lower price than anything else the company offers, with a lightweight all plastic build, and a bunch of different color options.
 The Corsair HS60 Haptic is a wired gaming headset that brings haptic rumble into the headset to accentuate bass, kind of like the Razer Nari Ultimate.
 In our review we found it amusing for listening to genres of music like citypop and vaporwave, but rather inconsistent while gaming.
 You can get it for $70 at Amazon.

 When we reviewed the Corsair HS60 Pro Surround, we found the headset was easy use and sounded pretty accurate.
 Its isolation is on par with most gaming headsets, and it has a rather average microphone.
 Most HS headsets sport the same or very similar hardware, so don’t expect anything too different, unless it’s marketed as such.
-It’ll run you $57 at Amazon.
+It’ll run you $62.59 at Walmart.

 Corsair HS60 Pro Surround mic sample: